 Best For Cycling Fans

 Cres is the largest Croatian island by size, and it is also rather hilly.
-For that reason, the landscapes are perfect for those who like to jump on a bike and explore Croatia!
-The island is becoming increasingly known for cycling, and there are many routes on offer, as well as many hiking routes if you would prefer to go by foot.
+The landscapes are perfect for those who like to jump on a bike and explore Croatia!
+The island is becoming increasingly known for cycling, and there are many routes on offer and many hiking routes if you prefer to go by foot.

 Best For Relaxation

-One of my personal favorite islands off Croatia is Dugi Otok.
-This is an unspoiled and stunningly beautiful island to enjoy, perfect for chilling out in peace and quiet.
+One of my favorite islands in Croatia is Dugi Otok.
+This is an unspoiled and stunningly beautiful island to enjoy, perfect for chilling out in peace.

 There are many picturesque villages to explore, and the beaches are always far from crowded.
-If you like walking, the lush vegetation and cliffs are ideal, while if you like to do some underwater exploration, there are many scuba diving and fishing opportunities, too.
-Additionally, Dugi Otok is home to one of Croatia’s best sandy beaches, Sakarun, which some compare to the beaches of the Caribbean, making it a great family spot.
+If you like walking, the lush vegetation and cliffs are ideal, while if you want to do some underwater exploration, there are many snorkeling, kayaking, and fishing opportunities like these.
+Additionally, Dugi Otok is home to one of Croatia’s best sandy beaches, Sakarun, which some compare to the Caribbean beaches, making it a great family spot.

 Best For Everything!

-One of the most popular islands in Croatia, Hvar is well known for being the main party island in Croatia.
-The nightlife is mostly concentrated in Hvar Town, but the island has two sides, and the other side of it is ideal for a family break.
+One of the most popular islands in Croatia, Hvar is well known for being the leading party island in Croatia.
+The nightlife is mainly concentrated in Hvar Town, but the island has two sides, and the other side is ideal for a family break.

-In Hvar Town you won’t struggle to find a nightclub and you may even spot a celebrity or two, but the rest of the island is quite traditional and laid-back.
+You won’t struggle to find a nightclub in Hvar Town, and you may even spot a celebrity, but the rest of the island is quite traditional and laid-back.
 Recently, Stari Grad celebrated its 2,400th year and is home to the UNESCO Listed Stari Grad Plain.
 The towns of Jelsa and Vrboska are two idyllic Dalmatian towns that should not be missed.

 Best For Exploration

 Korcula Island (pronounced KOR-chu-la), also known as the Emerald Isle, is one of the absolute best islands near Dubrovnik.
 Located in southern Dalmatia, this small, 279-square-kilometer island is a favorite among travelers.
-A place of culture, history, beauty, and charm, the island of Korcula offers a variety of activities and unique traditions all surrounded by the stunning Adriatic sea and excellent Korcula weather.
+A place of culture, history, beauty, and charm, the island of Korcula offers various activities and unique traditions, all surrounded by the stunning Adriatic sea and excellent Korcula weather.